 These defenders against deeper listening usually work so fast that we don't even notice that we have locked ourselves into a more-of-the-same loop.
 We imagine that we are listening to the other person when we are trapped in our own heads.
-The key to open the locks: notice the defender at work and let its effects evaporate as you return attention to the other person's contribution to your understanding.
+The key to openness to the new: notice the defender at work and let its effects evaporate as you return attention to the other person's contribution to your understanding.
 This takes discipline and practice.
-Use the table on page 14 to reflect on the level of listening you achieve in an interview or a design team meeting.
+Use the table on page 19 to reflect on the level of listening you achieve in an interview or a change team meeting.